Bloomberg investigated the people that own the most land in America and this map of Maine speaks for itself:

 There is a lot more land in the east that is owned by state and local governments including roads, parks, schools, and rivers…

-The expensive publically-owned road system connects all of the most important places together as you can see in this a map of nothing but the roads in Florida.
+The expensive publicly-owned road system connects all of the most important places together as you can see in this a map of nothing but the roads in Florida.
 The most valuable regions pop out visibly because they have more roads.
 (This map and many other states are available for purchase from Fathom).

 Local government ownership is much more valuable than most privately-held real estate because roads are extremely valuable, particularly in urban areas where road density is concentrated.
 A newly paved road costs anywhere from a minimum of about $2 million per mile in rural areas to more than $10 million in urban areas.
 Maintenance is also very expensive.
 Resurfacing a 4-lane road costs about $1.25 million per mile.
 Despite this cost, we call our most expensive roads freeways.